 When defining the relationships between bounded contexts, DDD identifies several integration patterns.
 These patterns describe how bounded contexts interact.
 Some common patterns include:

-- One context (the supplier) provides functionality that another context (the customer) depends on.
+- Customer-Supplier: One context (the supplier) provides functionality that another context (the customer) depends on.
 The customer can influence the supplier’s development to ensure it meets their needs.

-- One bounded context (the conformist) adopts the model and design choices of another context without influencing it.
+- Conformist: One bounded context (the conformist) adopts the model and design choices of another context without influencing it.
 This happens when the conformist context has no control over the upstream model.

-- A bounded context exposes well-defined services or APIs that other contexts can consume, making integration easier.
+- Open Host Service (OHS): A bounded context exposes well-defined services or APIs that other contexts can consume, making integration easier.

 Importance of a Context Map: